 The power of the group

-Bringing people together from across an organization and encouraging them to share their thoughts and views is extremely worthwhile for all concerned.
+Bringing people together from across an organisation and encouraging them to share their thoughts and views is extremely worthwhile for all concerned.
 Drilling down through more detailed questions and performing related exercises provides valuable insights which everybody in attendance feels ownership off.
 People without much experience, can take a real interest in carrying out a business impact analysis or discussing things such as recovery time objectives.
 However, to get the best results, it’s essential to manage the room and make sure everybody is given the opportunity to contribute to discussions.

 Assessing incident management during the Coronavirus pandemic

 During the assignment the Coronavirus pandemic struck the UK and a full-scale lock down was imposed.
 This added a new dimension to the project, as the company’s incident management capabilities were put to the test, as opposed to just being scenario tested.
-The increased demands put on the broadband network during lockdown, meant Openreach had to provide a reliable service to all customers despite the possibilities of forced absenteeism to front line, IT and other key personnel.
+The increased demands put on the broadband network during lockdown meant Openreach had to provide a reliable service to all customers despite the possibilities of forced absenteeism to front line, IT and other key personnel.
 In such a case, personnel dependency planning and business continuity and disaster recovery plans are crucial for ensuring continuous operations during and after the pandemic.

 “We went from being in a room with 20 people to meeting online and from discussing potential incidents to sharing the experience of responding to a major incident,” says Jansson.
 “How good would our response be, quickly became how good are we performing right now.
 We were able to evaluate the company’s frameworks and recovery strategies based on real-life deployments as well as identify improvements.
 This was only possible due to us having the capability maturity model in place, which we used to assess current capability in response to the pandemic.”